vguer/LeapYear/README.md

-# Webpage: Title
+# Webpage: Leap Year

-#### What is this for, 6.5.2020
+#### Simple webpage for Epicodus lesson on BDD, 6.9.2020

-#### By Vanessa Guerrero
+#### By Vanessa Guerrero and Deryck Jackson

 ## Description

-The purpose of this independent project is to create an application with a series of questions that helps future students interested in coding decide a language to learn.
-It collects user's data and uses branching and jQuery to display and hide results after questions are answered and submitted.
+The purpose of this simple webpage is to let a user know if a year entered is a leap year.

 ## Setup/Installation Requirements

-* Find the repository of this application [here]() and click the green "Clone or Download Folder" to download a zip file with all its contents.
+* Find the repository of this application [here](https://github.com/vguer/LeapYear.git) and click the green "Clone or Download Folder" to download a zip file with all its contents.
 * Once file is downloaded, open with Visual Studio Code or the text editor of your choice to view the code.
 * To view and intereact with the webpage using Visual Studio Code, click on Terminal > New Terminal.
 Once a terminal opens, type "open index.html" and hit enter.
 This will open the page onto a browser window.

 ## Known Bugs

-At the time of submission for this application, I was unable to load results after questions are answered and submitted.
+There are no known bugs.

 ## Support and contact details

-For feedback or concerns about this project, please contact the author.
+For feedback or concerns about this project, please contact one of the contributors

 ## Technologies Used